We have pushed this event to the end of August hoping King County will be in at least Phase 3, which allows for events up to 50 people.

 If we are not in at least Phase 3, the event will be cancelled.
 In this case all tickets will be reimbursed.
 We will work with a venue to host a winter version of the show, so you may still show off your amazing projects.

-For Electric Sky 2020, our collaborative installations, workshops, and art show will be oriented around the theme “Game On!”.
+Our collaborative installations, workshops, and art show will be oriented around the theme “Game On!”.
 We will explore the art and tech of games, with everything that goes into playful interactivity, ranging from the buttons, switches, and buzzers of electro-mechanical machines, to the 3D art of immersive reality.

 How it Works